peterdresslar/emergent-firms-model/README.md

     - The `nx.connected_components` function was replaced with `nx.strongly_connected_components` in the `distribute_output` function.
     - **Conceptual Change:** The `distribute_output` function now distributes output based on *strongly connected components* rather than *connected components*.
 This is a conceptual change that should be reviewed carefully, as it may affect the model's behavior.

+    Note for this version of the model: we see that there may be a difference between the intended operation of the loans concept and the actual implementation.
+We will explore this in future versions.

 ## Requirements
 python
 - numpy>=1.20.0